 Born and raised in Labrador, I have lived all across Canada.
 I eventually made my way back to Labrador after completing a Professional Photography Program on Vancouver Island.

 I began working as a professional photographer at the end of 2004, and while I no longer work as a full time photographer, I remain a contributing photographer with Getty Images.
-After moving with my wife to her home province of Ontario, I have a renewed passion for making images during our travels.
+After initially moving with my wife to her home province of Ontario, we currently reside in Nova Scotia.